Tag Archives: masonry

 When one thinks of U.S. Presidents and UFOs several of our Chief Executives come to mind.
 Firstly, there is President Eisenhower purportedly meeting aliens at Edwards Air Force Base in 1954.

-Then there is JFK’s memo to the CIA asking for disclosure on UFOs ten days before his assassination.
+Then there is JFK’s memo to the CIA asking for disclosure on UFOs ten days before his assassination:

 More humorously but perhaps true is the story of Richard Nixon treating comedian Jackie Gleason to a view of dead alien Grays at Homestead Air Force Base in 1974.
-But what about Teddy Roosevelt?

 Is anyone in the UFOlogy Community even aware of a documented UFO sighting over the 26th US president’s home, Sagamore Hill, in Oyster Bay, New York on August 1, 1907 when he was in his second term of office?